 - To begin the exercise, lie down on a declined bench by holding dumbells at the top of your chest.

 - The elbows will remain slightly bent while the back remains flat on the bench.

-- Hold for a second at the point of contraction and squeeze your chest to get the desired effect at the top position.
+- Hold for a second at the bottom of the movement, then push upwards and squeeze your chest at the top before.

 2.)
 Flat Dumbbell Bench Press

 Targeted Muscle Group: Pectoralis Minor or Mid Chest